Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 # <a name="run_docker"></a> How to run the Samplix docker image
-Samplix actively develop, build and push the following docker image to the docker hub registery:
+Samplix actively develops, builds and pushes the following docker image to the docker hub registery:

 **samplix/samplix_analysis_tools:latest**